bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/reference.md

   {
     name: 'Theming Bootstrap',
     description:
       `Theming is accomplished by SASS variables, SASS maps, and custom CSS.
-There's no dedicated theme stylesheet; instead, you can enable the built-in theme to add gradients, shadows, and more.`, },
+There is no dedicated theme stylesheet; instead, you can enable the built-in theme to add gradients, shadows, and more.`, },
   {
     name: 'Third party libraries',